Super Sponsor Scheme and Homes for Ukraine: guidance for local authorities

 Background and eligibility

-This guidance sets out how the Scottish Government, in partnership with COSLA expects this scheme to operate in Scotland and should be read in conjunction with the latest version of the Homes for Ukraine guidance for councils on the UK Government website.
+This guidance sets out how the Scottish Government, in partnership with COSLA, expects this scheme to operate in Scotland, and should be read in conjunction with the latest version of the Homes for Ukraine guidance for councils on the UK Government website.

 Those arriving need to meet standard security checks prior to being issued with a visa.
-Hosts (and members of their household aged over 16 years) will need to apply for an enhanced disclosure when they register for both the Super Sponsor scheme and Homes for Ukraine scheme when offering accommodation in their own homes.
-They will also undergo local authority system checks, which include social work and local authority record checks for any child and adult protection risks and concerned.
-Where they are hosting in a separate property, only the property owner/s will need to undertake the above checks.
+Hosts (and members of their household aged over 16 years) will need to apply for a Level 2 barred list disclosure when they register for both the super sponsor scheme and Homes for Ukraine scheme when offering accommodation in their own homes.

 Contact